tylertaewook/LCPN-hiernet/README.md

 # Fashion-Hiernet
-Fashion-Hiernet is a hierarchical image classification model for fashion commerce items based on EfficientNet-b4 and LCPN (Local Classifier per Parent Node) technique.
+Fashion-Hiernet is a hierarchical image classification model for fashion commerce items based on **EfficientNet-b**4 and **LCPN (Local Classifier per Parent Node)** technique.
+This particular implementation is designed for level-2 hierarchy datasets, but I'm working on making it available for deeper datasets in the future!
+For more details on LCPN technique, refer to [this wonderful article](https://towardsdatascience.com/hierarchical-classification-with-local-classifiers-down-the-rabbit-hole-21cdf3bd2382)!

 ## venv setup